 By Scott Ross

 One of the abiding sorrows of my life is that, while I am intensely musical I play no instrument and, although I would rather sing than do almost anything else, cannot read music, or in any case can do so only in the most rudimentary fashion.
-(As in: I see the notes rise and fall on the staff, so know they’re either higher, or lower.
-Higher or lower than what, though, I couldn’t say.)
-I enjoy a fairly eclectic blend of music, a variety which takes in concert works (I loathe the catch-all term “Classical” except when applied to the actual Classical era, which it seldom does), theatre scores (the odious, and largely ignorant, phrase “Show Tunes” will never pass either my lips or my typing fingers), some folk, a smattering of pop and funk (Paul Simon and Rufus Wainwright are idols and I am still partial to the Top 40 of my childhood and early adolescence, which was refreshingly integrated), and a whole lot of jazz (Louis Armstrong is, for me, as close to a Supreme Deity as any pretend sky-god.)
+As in: I see the notes rise and fall on the staff, so know they’re either higher, or lower.
+Higher or lower than what, though, I couldn’t necessarily say.
+I enjoy a fairly eclectic blend of music, a variety which takes in concert works (I loathe the catch-all term “Classical” except when applied to the actual Classical era, which it seldom does), theatre scores (the odious, and largely ignorant, phrase “Show Tunes” will never pass either my lips or my typing fingers) some folk, a smattering of pop and funk (Paul Simon and Rufus Wainwright are demi-gods for me, and I am still partial to the Top 40 of my childhood and early adolescence, which was refreshingly integrated in a way, in our hyphenated existence, it now longer is), and a whole lot of jazz (Louis Armstrong is, for me, as close to a Supreme Deity as any pretend sky-god.)
 But what I tend to listen to most are film scores.

-David Raksin, a minor deity, perhaps, but an important one, whose best work, such as The Bad and the Beautiful and What’s the Matter with Helen? exhibit a stylistic range and a tonal flexibility that are considerable; Alex North, the first great modernist of the American film score, whose Spartacus is one of the glories of the moving-picture age; Nino Rota, who, even if hadn’t composed the score for The Godfather would be a giant, if only for his work with Fellini;
+David Raksin, a minor deity, perhaps, but an important one, whose finest efforts, such as The Bad and the Beautiful and What’s the Matter with Helen? exhibit a stylistic range and a tonal flexibility that are considerable; Alex North, the first great modernist of the American film score, whose Spartacus is one of the glories of the moving-picture age; Nino Rota, who, even if hadn’t composed the score (and now-famous theme) for The Godfather would be a giant, if only for his work with Fellini;

 and David Shire, whose limited output is in no way indicative of his gifts and whose incomparably rich score for Return to Oz is among the finest composed for any movie in the last 70 years.